dreamcatcher-tech/network/Inbox/2024-04-17 1700 deno deploy elasticity.md

 All these things may be done at once via the sum() kv function.
 Every time we add to the queue, increment the number.
+Could use a broadcast channel to add up without hitting the db, then periodically flush to db.

 Store states in buckets of 1min width.
 Know which bucket based on the time.